Academic Advising FAQ

 ALL special permissions require the approval of the Academic Dean’s Office.
 Permission are not granted to all students who ask for them; they are granted ONLY when there are no alternative solutions, so explore the alternatives before contacting us.

-To get into a class that is full: if you are in your final year of study and the course is mandatory, contact the relevant Academic Programs Assistant.
+To get into a class that is full: if you are in your final year of study and the course is mandatory, contact the relevant Academic Program Advisor.
 Otherwise, take an alternative class.

 If it is a required course this year, and IF it conflicts with another required course, contact the relevant Academic Programs Assistant.
 Otherwise, take an alternative course, and take this course in another year.
 You are not allowed to break residency to take an elective credit.